Uýra Sodoma: Biography

-Uýra Sodoma, an artist also known by the nickname "The Walking Tree," emerged during the impeachment of Dilma Rousseff in 2016, with the aim of sparking intersectional discussions around environmental issues, conservation, and both LGBT and Indigenous rights in her region and globally.
+Uýra Sodoma, an artist also known by the nickname "The Walking Tree," emerged during the impeachment of Dilma Rousseff in 2016, with the aim of sparking intersectional discussions around environmental issues, conservation, and both LGBTQ and Indigenous rights in her region and globally.
 Uyra stands for Uyrapuru, meaning the "singing bird".

 The transformation into Uýra takes about two hours of makeup and assembly, always involving elements from nature: natural dyes, shells, branches, seeds, leaves, flowers, bark, fibers, and feathers.
 In her performances, Uýra transforms into animals and plants to denounce environmental abuses.
 Her performances take place across a variety of settings, ranging from forests to cities, and from galleries to schools.